xixogo5105/uiptv/M3U_IMPORT_GUIDE.md

 6. Paste your M3U URLs in the text field
 7. Click "Save"
 8. All accounts will be imported

+## Published Playlist Note

+After import, the **Publish M3U8** workflow can expose:
+- all selected accounts
+- selected categories only
+- selected channels only

+That makes M3U import useful both for direct playback and for curated downstream playlist publishing.

 ## Conversion Reference